Rajat-Bisht-09/Data-Science-Projects/README.md

 - **Evaluation:** Detailed performance metrics and model comparisons.
 - **Conclusion:** Key findings and potential improvements for each project.

+### Key Highlights:
+1. **Machine Learning**:
+   - A variety of supervised and unsupervised learning projects focused on predictive modeling, classification, and clustering.
+   - Includes models such as linear regression, decision trees, random forests, and more other techniques.

+2. **Hypothesis Testing**:
+   - Projects involving the application of statistical tests such as Chi-Square, ANOVA, Kruskal-Wallis, and Shapiro-Wilk to validate assumptions and test relationships within datasets.

+3. **Data Visualization**:
+   - Comprehensive visual analysis using libraries like Matplotlib, Seaborn, and Power BI to create insightful representations of complex datasets.
+   - Univariate, bivariate, and multivariate visualizations used for enhanced understanding of data patterns and trends.

+Each project folder contains detailed documentation, source code, and relevant datasets, providing a complete solution from data cleaning to final analysis and interpretation.

-The goal of these projects is to demonstrate practical applications of machine learning and to provide well-documented code that can be easily understood and reused by others.
+The goal of these projects is to demonstrate practical applications and to provide well-documented code that can be easily understood and reused by others.